dart-archive/discoveryapis_generator/README.md

 -o, --output-dir    Output directory of discovery documents.
                     (defaults to "googleapis-discovery-documents")

-The 'generate' subcommand generated an API package from alreadydownloaded discovery documents.
+The 'generate' subcommand generates an API package from already downloaded discovery documents.
 It takes the following options:

 -i, --input-dir              Input directory of discovery documents.
                              (defaults to "googleapis-discovery-documents")